w3point0/uafs/README.md

-# uafs
-Universal Adaptable/AI Form Specification
+# UAFS Universal Adaptable/AI Form Specification

 In the realm of user experience (UX) design, we've witnessed an era of increasingly complex interfaces.
 Designers and developers have long strived to create visually appealing, feature-rich screens that anticipate every user need.
 This approach, while well-intentioned, often results in cluttered interfaces that can overwhelm users and impede efficiency.